1. Introducing analytics on Azure

 Microsoft Azure is an enterprise-grade set of cloud computing services created by Microsoft using their own managed data centers.
 Azure is the only cloud with a true end-to-end analytics solution.
 With Azure, analysts can derive insights in seconds from all enterprise data.
 Azure provides a mature and robust data flow without limitations on concurrency.

-Azure supports Infrastructure as a Service (IAAS), Platform as a Service (PAAS), and SAAS.
-Many government institutions across the world as well as 95% of Fortune 500 companies use Azure, ranging from industries such as healthcare and financial services to retail, and manufacturing.
+Azure supports Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and SaaS.
+Many government institutions across the world, as well as 95% of Fortune 500 companies, use Azure, ranging from industries such as healthcare and financial services to retail and manufacturing.

-Microsoft is a technology conglomerate that has empowered many people to achieve more with less, for decades, with their software, tools, and platforms.
+Microsoft is a technology conglomerate that has empowered many people to achieve more with less for decades with their software, tools, and platforms.
 Azure provides flexibility.
 Familiar Microsoft tools and infrastructures (such as SQL Server, Windows Server, Internet Information Services (IIS), and .NET) or tools such as MySQL, Linux, PHP, Python, Java, or any other open source technologies can all run on the Azure cloud.
 Gone are the days when you could only work on a walled-garden set of tools and technologies.

-The following figure shows the wide range of data-specific Azure tools and services that can be used to create end-to-end data pipelines:
+Figure 1.2 shows the wide range of data-specific Azure tools and services that can be used to create end-to-end data pipelines:

 Figure 1.2: Microsoft Azure data-related services

-Azure grants you the flexibility to choose the best approach to solve a problem for yourself, rather than be forced to bend a less adaptable product to perform an unnatural function.
+Azure grants you the flexibility to choose the best approach to solve a problem for yourself, rather than being forced to bend a less adaptable product to perform an unnatural function.
 You're not just limited to SQL Server, either.
 You also have the flexibility to choose other types of databases or storage, whether through a service installed on a Linux server or containerized solution, or a managed platform (such as Azure Cosmos DB for your Cassandra and MongoDB instances).
 This is very important because, in the real world, different scenarios require different solutions, tools, and products.

 Microsoft views security as the top priority.
 When it comes to data, privacy and security are non-negotiable; there will always be threats.
 Azure has the most advanced security and privacy features in the analytics space.
 Azure services support data protection through Virtual Networks (VNets) so that, even though they are in the cloud, data points cannot be accessed by the public internet.
 Only the users in the same VNet can communicate with each other.
 For web applications, you get a Web Application Firewall (WAF) provided by Azure Application Gateway, which ensures that only valid requests can get into your network.

 With role-based access control (authorization), you can ensure that only those with the right roles, such as administrators, have access to specific components and the capabilities of different resources.
-Authentication, on the other hand, ensures that if you don't have the right credentials (such as passwords), you will not able to access a resource.
+Authentication, on the other hand, ensures that if you don't have the right credentials (such as passwords), you will not be able to access a resource.
 Authorization and authentication are built into various services and components of Microsoft Azure with the help of Azure Active Directory.